openshift-labs/cloud-native-guides/vertx.md

 This will cause the following to happen:

-* The API Gateway uber-jar is built using WildFly Swarm
+* The API Gateway uber-jar is built using Vert.x
 * A container image is built on OpenShift containing the API Gateway uber-jar and JDK
 * All necessary objects are created within the OpenShift project to deploy the API Gateway service